 Fashion has always indicated a shift in culture, the new replaces the old, and the cycle continues.
 It is a universal language, spoken and understood by all.
 Over the past decades, fashion influence has seen exponential growth which explains why it is difficult to keep up with all the latest trends.

-Though fashion has a vast history, we will address the rise of rock fashion which gave birth to hard and heavy looking clothing and makeup, accessorized with metal pieces.
-This was such a game changing era of fashion that it was hard to resist not to hop onto the bandwagon.
+Though fashion has a vast history, we will address the rise of rock fashion which gave birth to hard and heavy-looking clothing and makeup, accessorized with metal pieces.
+This was such a game-changing era of fashion that it was hard to resist not hopping onto the bandwagon.

-Our in depth analysis of the distinctive fashion of each era will provide you useful insights on rock outfits that are still relevant today!
+Our in-depth analysis of the distinctive fashion of each era will provide you useful insights into rock outfits that are still relevant today!

 Why Does Fashion Change Over Time?